 - Sell products: Create a product that you know your audience will love and sell it on your blog.

 3.Establish Yourself as an Authority

 In this crowded digital era, blogging can help you demonstrate your expertise and establish you as an authority.
 In order to do this, you’ll have to keep an eye on trends in your niche and consistently blog about it.

 Be sure to offer tips and recommendations to your audience on a regular basis, and let them realize that your blog is a go-to resource when it comes to everything related to your niche.

 Choose the Right Topic to Blog

 When starting a blog, it’s imperative to realize that blogging isn’t always going to be rainbows and unicorns.
 Blogging is a marathon, not a sprint.

 - Passion: For persistent blogging, you need to choose a topic that you’re really passionate about.
-You can’t continue writing about a topic that doesn’t excite you.
+You can’t continuously write about a topic that doesn’t excite you.

 - Traffic volume: Just because you love a topic doesn’t always mean it’s the best one for starting a blog.
 If no one else wants to read a blog on the topic you’re about to choose, then you’ll need to reconsider the topic before jumping in.

 - Purpose: Consider the purpose of your blog when you decide on a topic.
 For instance, if you want to make a living from advertising, but the niche is too narrow with low traffic volume, then you might want to expand your niche or change your monetization strategy.